Meet Our Staff

 Amanda Witherell, Supervisor of Venango Programs

 Amanda attended Allegheny College, where she graduated with a Bachelor’s Degree in Communications.
 She has worked in social services for the last 10 years.
-Currently Amanda is the Supervisor of Venango Programs in the Franklin office.
-She enjoys spending her free time outdoors and in nature, hiking, kayaking, etc.
+Currently Amanda is the Supervisor of Venango Programs in the Franklin office, and oversees the family engagement contracts with Venango County including Family Group Decision Managment, family finding, and Crisis/Rapid Responce Meetings.
+She enjoys spending her free time in nauture and being active outdoors.